-Egress Rate(bps): Configure the bandwidth for sending packets on the port.
-You can select a rate from the dropdown list or select "Manual" to set Egress rate, the system will automatically select integral multiple of 64Kbps that closest to the rate you entered as the real Egress rate.
-LAG: Displays the LAG number which the port belongs to.
+Ingress Rate (bps): Configure the bandwidth for receiving packets on the port.
+You select a rate from the dropdown list or select "Manual" to set Egress rate, the system will automatically select integral multiple of 64Kbps that closest to the rate you entered as the real Egress rate.